xzackli/WignerFamilies.jl/README.md

 <!-- ![Lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg) -->
 <!-- [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://xzackli.github.io/WignerFamilies.jl/stable) -->

 This package implements methods described in [Luscombe and Luban 1998](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.57.7274), based on the work of [Schulten and Gordon 1961](https://aip.scitation.org/doi/10.1063/1.522426), for generating families of Wigner 3j and 6j symbols by recurrence relation.
-It also contains code implementing the magic square methods for efficiently storing Wigner 3j symbols in [Rasch and Yu 2012](https://epubs.siam.org/doi/abs/10.1137/S1064827503422932).
+These exact methods are much faster than [prime factorizations](https://github.com/Jutho/WignerSymbols.jl) for scenarios where one requires every non-trivial symbol in some family, as is common in cosmology.
+This library is **very fast**, and beats SLATEC by a factor of 2-4 (see [notebook](test/benchmarks.ipynb)).

 ## Installation